 The property must pass a Compliance Inspection to make sure it meets the minimum standards for habitability and safety.

 You must promise to occupy the property you purchase.
-You cannot use a VA loan to purchase a house you intend to rent.
+You can’t use a VA home loan to purchase a house you intend to rent.
 Your lender will have you sign paperwork confirming your intention and promise to occupy the property you buy.